GwynethEsc/ANAA-Sys-Code/README.md

 # ANAA-Sys
-Availability Notification, and Alerting System (A Capstone Project)
+Availability Notification And Alerting System (A Capstone Project)